 The Open Internet Regulation requires ISPs to provide information about the speeds that each end-user can expect to receive.
-For fixed services, this relates to minimum, normally available and maximum speeds, as well as any speeds which are advertised, while for mobile services, information must be provided about the estimated maximum speed as well as any speeds which are advertised.
+For fixed services, this relates to minimum, normally available and maximum speeds, as well as any speeds, which are advertised.
+For mobile services, information must be provided about the estimated maximum speed as well as any speeds, which are advertised.

 BEREC considers certain types of Fixed Wireless Access services as fixed network services for the purpose of transparency requirements in the Open Internet Regulation.
 This is the case for example where a network using wireless technology (including mobile) is used for IAS provisioning at a fixed location with dedicated equipment and either capacity reservation or usage of a specified frequency spectrum band is applied.

 The BEREC Guidelines give examples of requirements that NRAs could set for the different kinds of speeds, and observe, amongst other things, that: